 You may address the statutory criteria for efficacy by one or more of the following means:

-Further information about these options is provided in a separate guideline.
+Further information about these options is provided in a separate guideline 'Satisfying the statutory criteria'.

 You should provide all data relevant to product efficacy and safety for the particular product and uses, including data for less successful trials.
-Under the Agvet Code, you are obliged to provide any information in your possession that may be adverse to the proposed registration, variation or permit or to an existing product registration or permit.
+Under section 160 and section 161 of the Agvet Code, you are obliged to provide any information in your possession that may be adverse to the proposed registration, variation or permit or to an existing product registration or permit.

 It is your responsibility to present adequate information to support all product uses on the label and any related efficacy and safety claims, including the rates, frequencies of use and application equipment stated on the label.
 Any information that is necessary to interpret or understand the data or published information referred to in your application should be included in the dossier.